University Procedure #100

 Section 1.
 Purpose

-It is the purpose of this procedure to clarify the course of action by which the University will draft or update University policies and procedures for conducting the business and functions of the University as authorized by and in compliance with the Minnesota State Board of Trustees policies and system procedures, state statutes, federal and state agency rules, and collective bargaining agreements.
+It is the purpose of this procedure to clarify the course of action by which the university will draft or update university policies and procedures for conducting the business and functions of the university as authorized by and in compliance with the Minnesota State Board of Trustees policies and system procedures, federal and state statutes, federal and state agency rules, and collective bargaining agreements.

-Normally, the development of University policies and procedures will originate with the President and the President’s Executive Cabinet.
+Normally, the development, revision, or revocation of university policies and procedures will originate with the President and the President’s Executive Cabinet.

-- The responsible Executive Cabinet member may draft and initiate review of the policies and procedures needed to conduct the business and functions of the University within his or her scope of responsibility, including consulting with the Minnesota State system office as needed to ensure compliance with Minnesota State Board of Trustees policies, system procedures, state and federal laws, rules, or regulations, and collective bargaining agreements.
+- The responsible Executive Cabinet member may draft and initiate review of the policies and procedures, or revocation of an existing policy and procedure, needed to conduct the business and functions of the University within their scope of responsibility, including consulting with the Minnesota State system office as needed to ensure compliance with Minnesota State Board of Trustees policies, system procedures, state and federal laws, rules, or regulations, and collective bargaining agreements.
 Additionally, each Executive Cabinet member will periodically review, or review as necessitated by changing circumstances, each policy and procedure related to their scope of responsibility.

-- The responsible Executive Cabinet member may consult with divisional colleagues and end-users as needed, prior to presenting the new or revised policy or procedure to the Policy and Procedure Review Council for review.
+- The responsible Executive Cabinet member shall consult with divisional colleagues, executive colleagues, and end-users as needed, prior to presenting the new or revised policy or procedure, or proposing to revoke an existing policy or procedure, to the Policy and Procedure Review Council for review.

-- A new policy or procedure draft may be submitted to the Policy and Procedure Review Council by another University Council, and the review of an existing policy or procedure may be requested by another University Council.
+- A new policy or procedure draft may be submitted to the Policy and Procedure Review Council by any university council or committee, and the review or revocation of an existing policy or procedure may be requested by any university council or committee.
+In this case, the Policy and Procedure Review Council shall consult with the Executive Cabinet member who is responsible for the policy/procedure and/or the President.

-- The Policy and Procedure Review Council will review, discuss, and revise the submitted policies and procedures, and then submit them to the President’s Executive Cabinet for review and discussion.
+- The Policy and Procedure Review Council will review, discuss, and revise the submitted policies and procedures, or proposed revocation, and then submit them to the President’s Executive Cabinet for review and discussion.

-- If there is reason to believe that any group may be affected adversely as the result of a proposed policy or procedure, a statement describing those impacts must be appended, with an explanation of why there is no practicable alternative policy or procedure that does not have, or has a lesser, disparate impact.
+- If there is reason to believe that any group may be affected adversely as the result of a proposed policy or procedure, or the revocation of a policy or procedure, a statement describing those impacts must be appended, with an explanation of why there is no practicable alternative policy or procedure that does not have, or has a lesser, disparate impact.

-- The President, with assistance from Executive Cabinet members, will formally present and confer about proposed policies and proposed revisions to University policies with the Faculty Association and will invite comments on proposed policies and procedures from the University community.
+- The President, with assistance from Executive Cabinet members, will formally present and confer about proposed policies and proposed revisions or revocations to university policies with the bargaining units (through Meet and Confer or other governance venues) and will invite comments on proposed policies and procedures from the university community.

 - The President and the Executive Cabinet members will review feedback and make needed changes to policies and procedures prior to final Presidential approval.

-- Following the President’s formal approval, the Office of the President will assign a number to the approved policy or procedure (as outlined below), and will announce, post, and make the new or revised policy or procedure available and accessible to the University community.
+- Following the President’s formal approval, the Office of the President will assign a number to the approved policy or procedure (as outlined below), and will announce, post, and make the new or revised policy or procedure, and all revocations, available and accessible to the university community.

-- The President may revoke a policy or procedure which has become unnecessary or inconsistent with current practice, or may call for its review and revision.
+- The President, in consultation with relevant stakeholders, may revoke a policy or procedure which has become unnecessary, or may call for its review and revision.

 - The President’s Office will maintain the official electronic file of all signed original policies and procedures, updates, and revocations.